Your landing pages won’t magically fix your PPC ads – you need more. You need landing page A/B testing.

 7. Rinse and Repeat

 You can also change the parameters of the test (for example, increasing your sample size).
-The beauty of using the A/B testing landing page framework is that you can run the test as many times as you’d like.
+The beauty of using the landing page A/B testing framework is that you can run the test as many times as you’d like.
 Eventually, you’ll get the outcome of increased landing page conversions.

 How to Make The Most of Landing Page A/B Testing Framework?